ReidP31/Leaflet-Project/README.md

 * Fully interactive map with pop-ups for each earthquake

-* Earthquake markers are colored according to a scale, with the smallest earthquakes marked by a light green and the strongest by a dark red
+* Earthquake markers are colored according to a scale, with the smallest earthquakes marked by a light green and the strongest by a dark orange

 * Earthquakes of a magnitude of 5 or greater are exponentially larger than those that are magnitude less than 5